 Tech is staying in a hotel on the outskirts of Moscow.
-“Really plush, fantastic,” he enthuses.
+“It’s Really plush, fantastic!” he enthuses.
 But then he goes on to speak about the “pallet-board” sheds around it.
-Not run-down, closed-down business premises, no, but staff quarters, still very much in use.
-It’s that living contrast again: black and white, side-by-side as “normality”.
+These are not run-down, vacant business premises, no; these are staff quarters, still very much in use.
+It’s that living contrast again: black and white side-by-side as “normality”.

-Tech is pragmatic, though: “The prices are reasonably cheap anyway.
+Tech is pragmatic though, even with such inflation: “The prices are reasonably cheap anyway.
 It’s not offensive.
-I can even see why they do it, ” he says (we’ll get to that next time).
-“But,” he continues, “it does grate when you then see the manager driving a Porsche.”
+I can even see why they do it” he says (we’ll get to that next time).
+“But” he continues, “it does grate when you then see the manager driving a Porsche.”
 Quite.

 More from Tech, with anecdotes and advice about Russian business and financial transactions.

 [Photo by thisisbossi]